Gorilla Project Field Manager - Gerant Projet Gorille (Gabon)

 The rehabilitation centre is located on Oriquet Island, away from human exposure, where 8 orphaned gorillas currently reside.
 We hope to be able to reintroduce them back into the wild and efforts are currently on-going.

 The FVGP base camp is located at Mpando (on mainland) just 600 meters across from Oriquet Island.
-The FVGP field veterinary manager is expected to oversee the management of the gorillas and local staff under the guidance of the off-site project advisor and director.
+The FVGP field veterinary manager is expected to oversee the management of the gorillas and the local staff under the guidance of the off-site project advisor and director.

 Gorilla management and husbandry

 - Supervise the daily husbandry and care of all the gorillas.
-Exposure to the gorillas should be limited to regular visual exams, medical interventions or the evaluation of staff performance;

-- Oversee the gorilla health prevention and nutritional programs;
+- Oversee the gorilla health prevention program;

 Local staff management